 This campaign launched mid-June a week before Father’s Day.
 For the 4th of July, there was a line outside the store and some of the normal offerings were sold out by the early afternoon (as mentioned above).

-By mid-July we went back for a follow up meeting.
+By mid-July, we went back for a follow-up meeting.
 The campaign had generated 13% over their normal 15% annual growth, equaling $87,880. to be precise.
 This total percentage increase for the month of June was 28% when we compared their performance for the previous three years.
 This was according to their handwritten accounting ledger which they brought up from their office in the basement.

 They were happy and amazed that it actually worked and perplexed at the same time.

 The fee we charged was only $1,500.
-It was a little test and not meant to be a big money making endeavor for us.
+It was a little test and not meant to be a big money making an endeavor for us.
 The material expenses we needed was for a sandwich board, purchased second-hand from another client of ours for $20.
 We also bought a white magic marker for the lettering on the board: $8.
-The three flags were under $10 each, ordered from Amazon. and the most expensive material cost was for 1,000 business cards which was $90.
+The three flags were under $10 each, ordered from Amazon. and the most expensive material cost was for 1,000 business cards which were $90.

 Total Expenses: $149.